 Back when I was studying my undergraduate degree some 20 years ago, I recall being introduced to personality testing.
-I quickly realised that within a short period of time, my personality type could be influenced by what frame of mind I was in at the time.
+I quickly realised that my personality score could be influenced very easily - in essence I could cheat!

 I also remember seeing the Stroop test which is a visual test of selective attention whereby you determine the font colours of words that are saying different colours – for example read out the font colours for BLUE RED GREEN.
 It is quite a difficult task to do and results in an increased time to say the font colours out loud – unless you deliberately blur your vision then there is no increase of reading time experienced.

 So, when people behave in certain ways, I am always keen to know what were they thinking and why did they do things in a certain way.
 The problem is that whilst the tools of safety and risk have changed over the years, it becomes heavily reliant on qualitative data – personal testimony or observational / experiential acquisition of behaviour.
 Even when data becomes quantitative, in some cases the way this data has been treated is questionable.
 Currently Psychology is going through a replication crisis, in that much of research and conclusions drawn cannot be replicated.
 This is nothing new - Chemistry, Biology, Physics, medicine and environment science have all suffered from this at some point.